mobizt/ESP-Mail-Client/README.md

 The Arduino Clients for network interfaces (WiFiClient, EthernetClient and GSMClient) which support non-secure network connection can be used as external client.

-These network interface Clients are refered to as "bsic Clients" which only handle the network communication.
+These network interface Clients are refered to as "basic Clients" which only handle the network communication.

 The Clients that have ability to handle SSL/TLS encryption/decryption of data from basic Client or to basic Client are refered to as "SSL Clients".